-This information has been derived from the Fund's financial statements, which have been audited by Ernst & Young LLP, an independent registered public accounting firm, whose report, along with this information and additional Fund performance and portfolio information, appears in the Fund's Annual Report dated March 31, 2023.
+This information has been derived from the Fund's financial statements, which have been audited by Ernst & Young LLP, an independent registered public accounting firm, whose report, along with this information and additional Fund performance and portfolio information, appears in the Fund's Annual Report dated March 31, 2024.
 The Fund's Annual Report has been filed with the SEC and is available on the SEC's website at sec.gov, and is also available from the Fund upon request.
 The information included below should be read in conjunction with those financial statements and the notes thereto.
-No information is presented for Class A Shares because there were no Class A Shares outstanding as of March 31, 2023.